kanekou/PxI4JSS/README.md

 Is is automatically generating Ising models from Petri nets for [Job Shop Scheduling Problem(JSS)](https://en.wikipedia.org/wiki/Job-shop_scheduling).

-By importing a JSS Petri Net model created by a proprietary tool ([CPN Tools](https://cpntools.org/)), the model is automatically converted to an Ising Model.
+By importing a JSS(Single Resource Type) Petri Net model created by a proprietary tool ([CPN Tools](https://cpntools.org/)), the model is automatically converted to an Ising Model.
 After that, The solver(PyQUBO Simulated Annealier) calculates the solution.

 ![job4_exp](/images/job4_exp.jpg)